 Under usual circumstances, Minnesota Roller Derby holds open tryouts in the spring for skaters 18+.
-In observance of COVID-19 social distancing recommendations for both Minnesota and the WFTDA, things are going to be different this year.
-Stay tuned, we'll be sure to post updates as they are available!
+In observance of COVID-19 recommendations for the state of Minnesota and the WFTDA, the standard tryouts process will be different this year.
+Please check back, for organizational announcements and updates regarding general return to play and how to become a league member!

 Requirements/What to Bring: